infctr/eslint-plugin-typescript-sort-keys/docs/rules/string-enum.md

+# Deprecation notice: This rule has been deprecated in favor of [typescript-sort-keys/enum](./enum.md). `string-enum` will continue to sort only string enums and may be removed in future updates.

+---

-# require string enum members to be sorted (string-enum)
+# require string-enum members to be sorted (string-enum)

-When declaring multiple members on an string enum, some developers prefer to sort enum member names alphabetically to be able to find necessary members easier at the later time.
+When declaring multiple members on a string-enum, some developers prefer to sort string-enum member names alphabetically to be able to find necessary members easier at the later time.
 Others feel that it adds complexity and becomes burden to maintain.

 ## Rule Details

-This rule checks all members of a string enum declaration and verifies that all keys are sorted alphabetically.
+This rule checks all members of a string-enum declaration and verifies that all keys are sorted alphabetically.

 Examples of **incorrect** code for this rule: